Joshua-Yuill/Votley_Final-Year-Project/Docs/report.md

 Limitations:

 - Doesn't have easy joining with QR codes
-- Requires administrator privileges to install separate executable application to work with PowerPoint, this can be found [here](https://www.polleverywhere.com/app/powerpoint/win)// Name the extension required and add the link to it
+- Requires administrator privileges to install separate executable application to work with PowerPoint, this can be found [here](https://www.polleverywhere.com/app/powerpoint/win)
 - Has a very limited free tier in terms of the number of participants and questions that can be asked.
 - Doesn't have a leaderboard feature.
 - Quite Bland design.